mollywoodnini/ImageViewer/README.md

 Released under the MIT license.
 See the LICENSE file for more info.

 ## Credits
-Thanks to https://github.com/Haneke/HanekeSwift for the image cache!
+- <a href="https://github.com/Haneke/HanekeSwift">Thanks to Haneke for awesome image cache!</a>
-<a href="https://icons8.com/web-app/3058/Close">Close icon credits</a>
+- <a href="https://icons8.com/web-app/3058/Close">Thanks to icons8.com for the close image!</a>